Anchalj2018/nlp_project/README.md

 The model can be further tuned with
-1. more data
+1. Training with more data
-2. increasing number of epoch for traiing
+2. Increasing number of epoch for traiing
-3. variation in architectute
+3. Variation in architectute

-### Comparison of LSTM and Logistic regression models
+### Comparison of LSTM and Logistic Regression models

-We observe that both model performed approximately in similar fashion.
-Logistic regression model scored slighter higher for Dev  dataset accuracy results
+We observe that both models performed approximately in similar fashion.
+Logistic regression model scored slighter higher for Dev  dataset accuracy results.